WHITEPAPER

 Irium is a purpose-built proof-of-work blockchain designed to maximize network independence and long-term survivability.
 The protocol eliminates reliance on DNS infrastructure, enforces transparent founder vesting via on-chain timelocks, incentivizes transaction relay quality without inflation, and prioritizes light client usability from genesis.
 This whitepaper outlines the core design principles, system architecture, monetary policy, and implementation status of the IRM asset and its supporting network.

-Current Implementation: Production mainnet is LIVE with all 8 core innovations operational.
+Current Implementation: Production mainnet is LIVE; core innovations are operational, with NiPoPoW proofs implemented.

 1. Introduction